ritwik1993/pcl_495/project_documentation.md

 ![Example PCL Documentation](images/ex_pcl_doc.png)

 You'll notice, they didn’t copy the whole launch file so the code starts off at kg=”nodelet”.
 Additionally they have copied some other incorrect syntax and didn’t check it before uploading it.
 Look at the field name ‘filter_fRobot Operationg Sield_name: z’.
 It should be filter_field_name, but they have somehow copied ROS into the middle of it.
-These are not huge bugs and not difficult to recognize or fix, but it's a good illustration of the type of effor that goes into this documentation.
+These are not huge bugs and not difficult to recognize or fix, but it's a good illustration of the type of error that goes into this documentation.

 In addition, only a few of the nodelets were listed in the wiki.
 The pcl_ros package actually contains many more filters and features.
 Since this project took advantage of the filters in pcl_ros, we'll briefly describe each of the available filters here.